Andrew Cane: Aftermath

 After the theatres were closed in 1642 at the start of the English Civil War, Cane was an active supporter of the Royalist cause.
 By 1644, goldsmith Cane was coining the Royalists' debased coinage; he may have had to spend time in prison as a result.
 Cane did not abandon acting permanently, however.
 On 22 January 1650, he was one of eight performers arrested at the Red Bull Theatre, for play-acting against the regulations of the Commonwealth regime.

 In 1654 Cane became involved in a lawsuit with actor William Wintershall and his wife, over a thirty-year-old debt of £40.
 The debt stemmed from a 1624 agreement between theater manager Richard Gunnell and a group of actors, one of whom was Cane.
 Wintershall had married Gunnell's daughter Margaret in the early 1640s, and so was drawn into the matter.
-The outcome of the suit in not known.
+The outcome of the suit is unknown.

 The date of Cane's death is also unknown.
 His son Edward and grandson Andrew continued Cane's trade — not as actors, but goldsmiths.